-We are making the investments that
+We make investments that

-help fuel the technology of the future
+help fuel technologies of the future

 We invest in companies that extend our core technologies into new markets and in synergistic technologies that help solve some of the hardest challenges across multiple disciplines.
 We partner with and invest in disruptive companies that are making a big impact in the following areas: